Cognitive Comparability and the Limits of Governance: Evaluating Authority Under Radical Capability Asymmetry: Theoretical foundations

 Habermas's discourse theory of legitimacy raises a related but separate challenge~\cite{habermas1996between}.
 Rawls demands that justifications be accessible to citizens.
 Habermas demands something different: that legitimate law be traceable to communicative processes among free and equal citizens.
 One is a test on the \textit{content} of justification (can citizens understand the reasons offered?); the other is a test on the \textit{process} of law-making (was the norm produced through genuine deliberation, or imposed by an agent outside the communicative community?).
 A superintelligent governance agent fails both, and for structurally distinct reasons.
 Its reasoning may be inaccessible, which is the Rawlsian problem.
 And it is not a participant in human communicative practice at all, which is the Habermasian one.

 \citet{estlund2008democratic} sharpens the challenge with what he calls the ``expert/boss fallacy'': superior knowledge does not automatically confer legitimate authority.
-Even if an agent demonstrably produces better policy outcomes, this does not settle the question of whether it has the \textit{right} to govern. \citet{viehoff2016authority} reinforces this conclusion through a distinct argument: the epistocratic claim that expert knowledge warrants political authority can be rejected without relying on skepticism about expertise itself.
+Even if an agent demonstrably produces better policy outcomes, this does not settle the question of whether it has the \textit{right} to govern. \citet{viehoff2016authority} reaches the same conclusion on different grounds: the epistocratic claim that expert knowledge warrants political authority can be rejected without relying on skepticism about expertise itself.

 \citet{christiano2008constitution} grounds democratic authority in public equality: institutions must treat persons as equals in ways that those persons can \textit{recognize} as equal treatment.
-Under conditions of radical capability asymmetry, citizens may be unable to assess whether they are being treated as equals, even if they are. \citet{landemore2013democratic} offers a distinct epistemic argument for democratic authority: collective intelligence generated through cognitively diverse deliberation outperforms individual experts, however capable.
+Under conditions of radical capability asymmetry, citizens may be unable to assess whether they are being treated as equals, even if they are. \citet{landemore2013democratic} offers an independent epistemic argument for democratic authority: collective intelligence generated through cognitively diverse deliberation outperforms individual experts, however capable.
 This argument provides independent grounds for democratic governance that do not depend on skepticism about expertise.
-But Landemore's argument assumes that the diversity advantage of collective human cognition operates within a shared cognitive architecture; whether it extends to cases where one agent's cognitive capacities are fundamentally unlike those of human collectives remains unaddressed.
+But Landemore's argument assumes that the diversity advantage of collective human cognition operates within a shared cognitive architecture; whether it extends to cases where one agent's cognitive capacities are unlike those of human collectives in kind remains unaddressed.

 One framework offers a narrower path. \citet{raz1986morality} proposes the ``service conception of authority'': an authority is legitimate when following its directives helps subjects comply with reasons that already apply to them.
 This does not require subjects to understand the authority's reasoning, only to assess its track record.
 But Raz restricts this thesis to contexts where subjects can still independently evaluate the authority's performance, a condition that radical capability asymmetry threatens.